amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 }
 {% endhighlight %}

 The response can now be navigated.
 However, I want to see the last page of results.
 Do I click 12 times on **nextPage**?
-Besides, almost all the sites on the web show links to at least the first 5-10 results pages pages.
+Besides, almost all the sites on the web show links to at least the first 5-10 results pages.
 Let's add the array **pages** containing all the links of this search (we can assume the client will want to show at least the first 10 pages, so we spare him a worry).

 {% highlight json %}
 {